-Try adding 2-3 quarts a day for men and 1-2 quarts a day for women and let's see what happens!!!
+Try adding 2-3 quarts a day for men and 1-2 quarts a day for women and let's see what happens.

-NOTE - if you are already consuming the above amounts there is no need to try this 10 Day Challengeor add more water to your diet.
+Note: If you already are consuming the above amounts, there is no need to try this 10-day challenge or add more water to your diet.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.